Wind Farms in Western New York

 June 1, 2008

 Wind will not help us avoid dependence on foreign oil.
-Most of our electricity comes from coal-fired and nuclear plants; very little oil is burned to produce electricity, and the U.S does not rely on foreign fuel imports for electricity.
+Most of our electricity comes from coal-fired and nuclear plants; very little oil is burned to produce electricity.
+The U.S does not rely on foreign fuel imports for electricity.

 The western New York Town of Bethany impaneled a very talented group of local residents to study "the possible ramifications of the placement of [commercial wind energy conversion systems] within the Town.
 The town used a 12-month moratorium, which it found necessary to extend by six more months, to allow the study committee to prepare a report on what they learned.
 The Report from the Bethany Wind Turbine Study Committee (2.2MB download) is a balanced, thoughtful analysis of pro's and con's.
 Every town should have such a committee.
 If they do, thanks to Bethany their committee can build on this work and add the findings of new research as it becomes available.